2017-18 SLEQ-UG KEY FINDINGS

-- Overall performance on Achievement of Educational Aims, Teaching and Learning Environment, and Overall Satisfaction remained steady over the years.
-In 2016-17, final year students reported the highest scores on these three aspects (Figure 1).
+- Overall performance on Achievement of Educational Aims, Teaching and Learning Environment, and Overall Satisfaction remained consistent across years (Figure 1).
+Similar to the 2016-17 data, final year students reported the highest scores on all three aspects.

 - The same cohort of students who completed the SLEQ-UG in their first year and again in their final year was tracked.
-The 2016-17 data confirmed a consistent trajectory of improvement.
-Substantial increases were seen on students’ attainment of HKU’s Educational Aims (i.e., Critical Intellectual Inquiry, Tackling Novel Situations and Ill-Defined Problems, Intercultural Understanding, Upholding Personal and Professional Ethics, Global Citizenship), Using English as a Medium of Learning, and Common Core: Cultural (or intercultural) Awareness (Figure 2).
+Similar to previous years, the 2017-18 data reported a consistent trajectory of improvement.
+Substantial increases were seen on students’ attainment of HKU’s Educational Aims (i.e., Critical Intellectual Inquiry, Tackling Novel Situations and Ill-Defined Problems, Critical Self-reflection, Intercultural Understanding, Communication, Upholding Personal and Professional Ethics, Global Citizenship), Using English as a Medium of Learning, Common Core: Cultural (or intercultural) Awareness and Common Core: Global Awareness (Figure 2).

-- More than 70% of the respondents agreed or strongly agreed on questions pertaining to students’ overall learning experiences in relation to Internationalisation, Interdisciplinarity, Innovation and Impact, the University’s 3+1 Is Strategy.
+- Nearly 75% of final year respondents agreed or strongly agreed on questions pertaining to their overall learning experiences in relation to Internationalisation, Interdisciplinarity, Innovation and Impact, the University’s 3+1 Is Strategy.

 Detailed results at the institutional, Faculty and curriculum levels are available at the online Institutional Survey Reports System (ISRS), which enables Faculties to generate survey reports at various levels and make comparisons across years.
 All academic staff and administrative staff with access rights can directly access the System after logging on to the HKU Portal account (HKU Portal > Self Service > Teaching and Learning > Institutional Survey Reports > View Reports).
 Detailed instructions on using the System are available in the User Manual, downloadable here.